cristinacardona/cristinacardona/README.md

 👋 Hi, I’m @cristinacardona

-📍 Location: Barcelona
+📍 Location: Barcelona, Spain

 📫 How to reach me: criscardonab455@gmail.com

 😄 Pronouns: she/her/hers

-⚡ Fun fact: I can hold a handstand in yoga for over a minute!
+⚡ Fun fact: I can hold a handstand in yoga for over a minute! 🧘🏻‍♀️